GST (Goods and Services Tax) on purchases

 If you are located in India, on July 1, 2017, you began being charged a Goods and Services tax (GST) on all the purchases you make.

-GST consists of 3 types of taxes: central tax, state tax and integrated tax.
-Taxes on your purchase are determined by Google's service provider location and the purchase location.
+GST consists of 3 types of taxes: central tax, state tax, and integrated tax.
+Taxes on your purchases are determined by Google's location (service provider) and your location (service location).

-If you have a business account, please provide your GSTIN in your payments profile to pay the correct taxes.
-The GSTIN must be from the state in the “Bill-to” address.
+If you have a business account, please provide your GSTIN in your payments profile settings to pay the correct taxes.
+The GSTIN must be from the state shown in the “Bill-to” address.

 For business accounts being handled by an agency, the GSTIN and “Bill-to” address must be where the services are being received.